cwru-usg/event-daemon/README.md

 Transitions
 --------
-* `APPROVED -> UPCOMING` - Occurs automatically once it is time to send Email 1
+* `UNKNOWN -> UPCOMING` - Occurs automatically once it is time to send Email 1
 * `UPCOMING -> HAPPENING` - Occurs automatically once it is time to send Email 2
 * `HAPPENING -> HAPPENED` - Occurs automatically once it is time to send Email